|

 In the midst of the lift served skiing boom of the 1960s, Purity Spring Resort constructed a larger ski area on the opposite side of East Madison Road in 1962.
 Serviced by a double chairlift, the new King Pine ski area initially consisted of 3 trails and an open slope.
 The Purity Spring rope tow operation overlapped with King Pine for one season.
 A remaining rope tow may have operated for guests periodically into the 1970s.

 The King Pine was nearly doubled in size in 1968 when the North Side area was developed.
+The expansion was a challenging one, as Milt Hoyt nearly drowned in a swamp where the base of the chairlift was to be constructed.
+Then, after much of the lift was installed, the project was halted due to delays in delivery of the electronics.
+Things finally came together in January 1969, when the new complex opened.
 In addition to boosting overall skiable acreage and uphill capacity, the new complex gave King Pine legitimate steep expert terrain.

 Snowmaking was likely added in the mid 1970s.
 In 1976, Milt handed the day to day management duties down to his children, Ted, Laura, Bob, and Susie.